Best 17 Gardens in DC: The Instagrammers Guide

 Hillwood Museum & Gardens

-Hillwood Estate is full of things to explore including a museum and multiple gardens.
-The main gardens include a Japanese garden, cutting garden, greenhouse, and even a putting green.
+Hillwood Estate is full of things to explore, including a museum and multiple gardens.
+The highlights include a formal Japanese garden, a French parterre, a cutting garden, a greenhouse, and even a putting green.
+The 25-acre property feels like an escape from the city.

 Hillwood Estate on Google Maps